 LinSig is particularly appropriate for option testing and has been designed to make it easy to test large numbers of options quickly allowing unfeasible designs or scheme options to be quickly rejected or improved.

 1.2.
 What's New in Version 3 of LinSig

-LinSig for Windows Version 3 was released in 2009 and introduced a number of major new features.
+LinSig for Windows Version 3 was originally released in 2009 and has been updated regularly since.
+LinSig3 introduces a number of major new features.
 These include: